Project-Books/book-project/STYLEGUIDE.md

 ## Updates to this document

-If you are considering making changes to any of the recommended styles in this guide, please note that the following may also need to be changed:
+If you change any of the recommended styles in this guide, please note that the following may also need to be changed:

 - [Checkstyle configuration](https://github.com/knjk04/book-project/blob/master/src/main/resources/checkstyle.xml)
 - [IntelliJ formatter](https://github.com/knjk04/book-project/blob/master/ide/intellij/book_project_code_style.xml)